kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(a\) An application for a repair station certificate and rating must be made in a format acceptable to the FAA and must include the following:

-\(1\) A repair station manual acceptable to the FAA as required by §145.207;
+\(1\) A repair station manual acceptable to the FAA as required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.207   Repair station manual.|§145.207]];

-\(2\) A quality control manual acceptable to the FAA as required by §145.211(c);
+\(2\) A quality control manual acceptable to the FAA as required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.211   Quality control system.|§145.211]](c);

 \(3\) A list by type, make, or model, as appropriate, of each article for which the application is made;

 \(4\) An organizational chart of the repair station and the names and titles of managing and supervisory personnel;

-\(5\) A description of the housing and facilities, including the physical address, in accordance with §145.103;
+\(5\) A description of the housing and facilities, including the physical address, in accordance with [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.103   Housing and facilities requirements.|§145.103]];

-\(6\) A list of the maintenance functions, for approval by the FAA, to be performed for the repair station under contract by another person in accordance with §145.217; and
+\(6\) A list of the maintenance functions, for approval by the FAA, to be performed for the repair station under contract by another person in accordance with [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.217   Contract maintenance.|§145.217]]; and

-\(7\) A training program for approval by the FAA in accordance with §145.163.
+\(7\) A training program for approval by the FAA in accordance with [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.163   Training requirements.|§145.163]].

 \(b\) The equipment, personnel, technical data, and housing and facilities required for the certificate and rating, or for an additional rating, must be in place for inspection at the time of certification or rating approval by the FAA.
 However, the requirement to have the equipment in place at the time of initial certification or rating approval may be met if the applicant has a contract acceptable to the FAA with another person to make the equipment available to the repair station at any time it is necessary when the relevant work is being performed.